 Daniel Berry is an SEO strategist with more than 14 years of professional writing experience.
 Daniel regularly tries to think outside the box when it comes to SEO, copywriting, social media, lead generation, marketing automation, and other areas of digital marketing.
 He and his family make efforts to be eco-friendly as much as possible.

+Feature image by ming dai from Pixabay.
 This article was originally published on December 2, 2019.